Enjoy Onondaga Creek

 Dorwin Ave creek access

-Look for the pavilion and creek overlook deck in the north / west corner of Meachem Fields where you will find two unlocked gates providing access to Onondaga Creek.
+Look for the pavilion’s bright red roof and creek overlook deck in the north / west corner of Meachem Fields where you will find two unlocked gates providing access to Onondaga Creek.
 The gate by the tennis courts provides the more gradual slope down to the shoreline.
+This site has free public parking.

 Ollie’s Point: Spencer & Maltbie Streets, Franklin Square

-Access is just beyond the pedestrian bridge that crosses the creek near Maltbie St in Franklin Square where you will find a well-traveled pathway through the grass.
+Access is just north of the Creekwalk’s pedestrian bridge that crosses the creek near Maltbie St in Franklin Square where you will find a well-traveled pathway through the grass.
+This is a good spot to take out if you want to avoid the concrete weir at Spencer St. Free public parking is available at the Inner Harbor on Kirkpatrick St.

 ollies point shoreline after pedestrian bridge construction